Modern Greek architecture

 After the Fall of Constantinople to the Ottomans and the following trends of Greek migration to the Diaspora, Greek architecture was concentrated mainly on the Greek Orthodox churches of the Diaspora.
 These churches, such as other intellectual centres built by Greeks (foundations, schools, etc.), were used also as a meeting-place.
 The architectural style of these buildings was heavily influenced by the western European architecture.

 After the Greek War of Independence and the creation of the modern Greek state, the modern Greek architecture tried to combine the traditional Greek architecture and Greek elements and motives with the western European movements and styles.

 The 19th-century architecture of Athens and other cities of the Greek Kingdom is mostly influenced by the Neoclassical architecture, with architects such as Theophil Hansen, Ernst Ziller, Panagis Kalkos, Lysandros Kaftanzoglou and Stamatios Kleanthis.

 History

-Architecture was built using bated and phenixes-a special type of grass in Greece mixed in white paste.
+Venetian and Ottoman architecture

+The architecture of the modern Greek cities, especially the old centres ("old towns") is mostly influenced either by the Ottoman or the Venetian architecture, two forces that dominated the Greek space from the early modern period.
+The most notable examples of Gothic architecture in modern-day Greece include the former Dominican church of St. Peter in Heraklion and the Palace of the Grand Master of the Knights of Rhodes in Rhodes, whilst the Venetian Loggia in Heraklion is a prime example of Renaissance architecture.
+Ottoman architecture is represented by the Alaca Imaret Mosque in Thessaloniki, the former Tzistarakis Mosque in Athens, and the Saint Titus Cathedral in Heraklion.